pheasant hunters

 Navigate to:

-Pheasant populations across the eastern plains of Colorado will range from slightly better to significantly better than 2023, depending on local conditions.
-Generally across the core range in Northeast Colorado, we are now two nesting seasons away from the lasting negative effects of the severe drought of 2020-23 and the severe winter of 2022-23, which severely decreased populations of pheasants.
-Further, weather conditions in 2024, being fairly warm and dry in May and June, probably helped the hatch and survival of pheasant chicks, which can be hampered by wet, cool conditions right after nests hatch.
+Pheasant populations across the eastern plains of Colorado will range from slightly better to significantly better than 2024, depending on local conditions.
+Generally, across the core range in Northeast Colorado, we are now three nesting seasons away from the lasting negative effects of the severe drought of 2020-23 and the severe winter of 2022-23, which severely decreased populations of pheasants.
+Further, weather conditions in 2025, being fairly dry in May and then wet in June, were most likely good for nesting conditions.

-Hunters harvested fewer than 16,000 pheasants in Colorado in 2023-24, which is the lowest on record and an indicator of the severity of the 2020-23 drought conditions prior to severe winter in northeast Colorado.
-While stripper head harvested wheat stubble has helped slow pheasant declines, the lack of permanent grass cover of sufficient quality, lack of good brood habitat and the generally unfavorable weather has severely restricted bird numbers currently.
+Hunters harvested more than 26,000 pheasants in Colorado in 2024-25, which, although it represented a 62.5% increase from the previous, is the second lowest harvest on record and an indicator of the severity of the 2020-23 drought conditions prior to severe winter in northeast Colorado.
+While stripper- head harvested wheat stubble has helped pheasants, the lack of permanent grass cover of sufficient quality, lack of good brood habitat and the generally unfavorable weather has severely restricted bird numbers.
 Compounding matters further is the quality and amount of undisturbed Conservation Reserve Program (CRP) lands have drastically declined over the last decade.
 Many of the CRP fields that served as a great buffer against severe winter weather have expired from the federal CRP program and no longer offer habitat.
 This lack of undisturbed grassland cover will likely limit the upper end of pheasant populations at some point in the future.

 Yuma, Phillips, Sedgwick, Logan, Washington, Morgan and SE Weld Counties